googleapis/google-cloud-cpp/README.md

 cmake --build build-output -- /m
 ```

-You will find compiled binaries in `.\build-output\` respective to their source directory.
+You will find compiled binaries in `build-output\` respective to their source directories.

 ## Versioning